A Beginner’s Guide to Sim Racing – How To Get Started

 How Realistic is Sim Racing?

 Since racing simulators attempt to recreate traditional racing, it is often measured against how true the representation becomes.
-Today, there are several ways of increasing the realism, not just in the feel of the wheelbase and pedals.
+Today, there are several ways of increasing realism, not just in the feel of the wheelbase and pedals.

 Virtual reality (VR) has come a long way, and when paired with sim racing, you are placed behind the steering wheel in the virtual car.